Azure/AzureCacheForRedis/AzureRedisEvents.md

 ### Clustered cache: targeted circuit breaking for StackExchange.Redis

 In the case of clustered caches, since only one of the shards is going to have availability issues at a time.
 It is possible to only stop calls going to the specific shard instead of all the calls.
 You can do this by hashing the key and figuring out the endpoint.
+Below is a snippet to figure out how to hash keys and stop them when they are headed to the failiing shard.

+You can start sending requests again to this shard after the client application detects the new configuration.
+This can usually take anywhere from 1 second to 30-40 seconds.
+To improve this, you need to enable periodic configuration refresh on [Lettuce](<https://github.com/lettuce-io/lettuce-core/wiki/Client-options#cluster-specific-options>) and set refreshPeriod interval to preferably less than 3 seconds.
+On StackExchange.Redis, [configCheckSeconds](<https://stackexchange.github.io/StackExchange.Redis/Configuration>). should be set to  less than 3 seconds.

+So after 2 seconds (or whatever your refresh period), you should be able to send requests to this shard without getting any exceptions.

             var multiplexer = ConnectionMultiplexer.Connect(configuration);
             // Ideally clusterConfig is stored and not executed every single time, since it can be expensive